AST-TheCoder/T20/README.md

 # T20
-﻿T20 Cricket Match Score Prediction

-T20 Cricket Match Score Prediction Using Machine Learning Techniques
+**T20 Cricket Match Score Prediction Using Machine Learning Techniques**

 Md.
-All Shahoriar Tonmoy (Researcher), Sakline Topu (Researcher), Jakaria Apu (Researcher) and Md.
-Rahat (Researcher)
+All Shahoriar Tonmoy (Researcher)

-S. Tonmoy: *Preprint submitted to Elsevier* Page  of T20 Cricket Match Score Prediction

-ARTICLE INFO
+*Keywords*:
+Machine learning

-*Keywords*: Machine learning T20 match
+T20 match Score prediction

-Score prediction Regression model XGBRegressor
+Regression model

-ABSTRACT
+XGBRegressor

+ABSTRACT

 T20 cricket is a popular format of cricket worldwide, and predicting the outcome of T20 cricket matches is of great interest to cricket fans and bookmakers alike.
 In this paper, we propose a machinelearningapproachtopredictthescoreofaT20cricketmatch.Weuseadatasetallofthe T20cricketmatchscoresandtrainamachinelearningmodeltopredictthescorebasedonvarious features such as team composition, pitch conditions, and weather.
 We evaluate the performance of our model using standard evaluation metrics and compare it with existing approaches.
 Our results demonstrate that our machine learning approach can effectively predict the score of a T20 cricket match with high accuracy.